The below information relates to IMC 2023. Details for IMC 2024 will be published here in due course.

 You will have access to several libraries on campus.

-- Brotherton Library: arts, social sciences, law, Special Collections, computer facilities (see below for details of summer 2020 closure)
+- Brotherton Library: arts, social sciences, law, Special Collections, computer facilities

 - Edward Boyle Library: science, social sciences, engineering, computer facilities